 Robert Crouch, Director for Diversity, Equity, and Inclusion

-Pam Bivens, Diversity & Inclusion Educator
+Pam Bivens, Assistant Director for Diversity & Inclusion

 The diversity, equity, and inclusion area provides consultation, needs assessment, strategy design, coaching, educational workshops, and learning solutions related to diversity, equity, and inclusion.
 We also offer the Duke University Health System (DUHS) Diversity Education for Staff course to improve patient-centered care.
 Our programs are designed to raise awareness, increase understanding, and enhance skill development to optimize the working and learning environments at Duke.